 12. Keep it Simple to Apply

 It’s important to let your company personality shine in your job posting, but you still need to be professional.
-Refrain from using slang words or acronyms as some candidates might not understand what they mean or what they stand for.
-It’s best to use a clear language that all applicants will be able to understand.
+Refrain from using slang words, acronyms, or internal jargon as some candidates might not understand what they mean or what they stand for.
+It’s best to use clear language that all applicants will be able to understand.

 14. Don’t Exaggerate